 We hope you will come and join us for an excellent training opportunity in a lovely part of the world.

-2gether NHS Foundation Trust provides specialist mental health and learning disability services to the people of Gloucestershire and Herefordshire.
+Gloucestershire Health and Care NHS Foundation Trust (GHC) was formed in October 2019.
+This followed the merger of 2gether NHS Foundation Trust and Gloucestershire Care Services NHS Trust, to provide joined up physical health, mental health and learning disability services.
 We’re an innovative and forward-thinking organisation, with a real commitment to providing high quality services.
-We were the first Trust in the country to be awarded an ‘outstanding’ rating for acute inpatient services, crisis services and psychiatric intensive care services in our latest CQC report.
-We develop and train our medical staff in a supportive environment with plentiful opportunities for CPD and first class supervision from our well respected, experienced and skilled clinical leaders.
+In our most recent Care Quality Commission report, we were awarded an ‘outstanding’ rating for acute inpatient services, crisis services and psychiatric intensive care services.
+We develop and train our medical staff in a supportive environment with plentiful opportunities for CPD and first-class supervision from our well respected, experienced and skilled clinical leaders.
 As an employer, we offer various benefits to staff, including relocation allowance, flexible working and childcare vouchers.

-2gether has a long tradition of providing excellent training and all our educational and clinical supervisors are trained to GMC standards.
-In Gloucestershire, we host 4 Foundation Year 1, 3 Foundation Year 2, 5 School of Primary Care, 12 Core Psychiatry from CT1 to CT3 and up to 12 Advanced Trainees in Psychiatry.
-In Herefordshire, we host 1 Foundation Year 1, 2 Foundation Year 2, 3 School of Primary Care, 2 Core Psychiatry CT1s and up to 2 Advanced Trainees.
-Our numbers enable us to have a close and supportive relationship with our trainees.
-We have a number of MRCPsych CASC examiners and support trainees in exam preparation.
+GHC has a long tradition of providing excellent training and all our educational and clinical supervisors are trained to GMC standards.
+In Gloucestershire, we host 4x Foundation Year 1, 3x Foundation Year 2, 5x School of Primary Care, 12x Core Psychiatry from CT1 to CT3 and up to 12x Advanced Trainees in Psychiatry.
+Our numbers enable us to have a close and very supportive relationship with our trainees.
+We pride ourselves on the strength of our Educational Supervision and actively encourage our trainers in becoming MRCPsych CASC examiners to support and assist trainees in exam preparation.

-We will provide support in the form of study leave (in excess of allocated study leave through the Deanery) and supervision to trainees who participate in Quality Improvement Projects in line with Trust objectives.
+We will provide support in the form of study leave and supervision to trainees who participate in Quality Improvement Projects in line with Trust objectives.

-We hold quarterly Junior Doctors Forums in both Gloucestershire and Herefordshire which are chaired by either the Medical Director or the Director of Medical Education with the Guardian of Safe Working and Medical Staffing Officer in attendance.
+We hold quarterly Junior Doctors Forums which are chaired by the Guardian of Safe Working with the Medical Director, Director of Medical Education and Medical Staffing Officer in attendance.
 The Postgraduate Tutors meet with the trainees at least twice, once at the start of their posts and again at the end to ensure excellent training standards are maintained.
 We provide excellent pastoral care and many of our Core Trainees have chosen to do their Advanced Training with us and have gone on to become Consultants locally.

 We will also offer you opportunities to shadow our senior management team so that you can get a better understanding of management and how it aligns to support outstanding service delivery.
 One of our strengths is that we encourage and enable trainees to not only participate but also lead service development and change.

-If you do elect to train at 2gether, our aim is to give you a first class training experience, as we want to think you will not want to leave us and will want to join our substantive consultant body, as many have to date, and contribute to our continued future success and the continuous improving innovative services we provide for the people of Gloucestershire and Herefordshire.
+If you do elect to train at GHC, our aim is to give you the very best training experience.
+We hope that this will encourage a desire to join our substantive consultant body in due course, as many have to date, and contribute to our continued future success and the continuous improving innovative services we provide for the people of Gloucestershire.

 The Trust values permeate all that we do.
 Accessibility to and dialogue with senior clinicians is second to none.
-Although the Trust covers two rural counties, development opportunities still abound; from participation in national research trials, prospects to affect real and lasting change to the organisation and a wide variety of placements to stretch and grow any trainee as well provide outstanding clinical care.
+Although the Trust covers a mix or rural and urban environments, development opportunities still abound; from participation in regional and national research trials, to a wide range of Quality Improvement Projects.
+We have excellent relationships with Primary Care and the local Acute Hospitals Trust, and we also enjoy a very strong link with local and regional universities.
+We are a ‘Training Trust’ and as such, committed to the support of undergraduate and postgraduate students and colleagues, of which there are many.
+There are numerous opportunities to affect real and lasting change to the organisation and a wide variety of placements to maximise the potential of all trainees, as well as providing outstanding clinical care.

-Come to 2gether; bring your smile and walking boots – we’ll supply the map to your career!
+We invite you to come to Gloucestershire Health and Care NHS Foundation Trust; bring your smile and walking boots – we’ll supply the map to your career!

 Avon and Wiltshire